AHMED-ALTAKROURI/ahmed-altakrouri.github.io/content/posts/Net Profit Forecasting.md

 ### Observations:
-- Running Hyperparameters search for limited number of parms did improve the results by 0.01 only, it comes from the fact that the dataset is small with limited number of features.
 - Baseline boosting model is accurate enough to generalize on unseen data.

 ### Predict on unseen Out-of-Sample Data: